-As the parent of a teen, you want him to live his best life; one that is meaningful and filled with purpose—especially when he ventures out into the world.
+As the parent of a teen, you want them to live their best life, one that is meaningful and filled with purpose—especially when they venture out into the world.

 Although your teen may seem immersed in an emotive grey zone, don’t get discouraged.

-In the meantime, there are strategies you can implement to help your teen live with less of a sense of glum and anxiety and more hopefulness and joy.
+In the meantime, there are strategies you can implement to help your teen live with less glumness and anxiety and more hopefulness and joy.